What is a Non-Exempt Employee?

 The Fair Labor Standards Act (FLSA) was enacted to ensure businesses and corporations could not take advantage of their employees.
 The FLSA establishes the minimum wage, overtime eligibility and child labor standards.
 These rules and regulations apply to both part-time and full-time employees.

-When an employee is considered non-exempt, it means they aren’t covered by FLSA standards and regulations.
+When an employee is considered non-exempt, it means they are covered by FLSA standards and regulations.
 Most commonly, this applies to whether or not that individual can receive overtime pay for working more than 40 hours a week.

 Those who are non-exempt from FLSA standards should receive one and a half times the regular rate for any hours worked over the standard 40 hours.
 However, any paid leave they take during the week will not apply to the traditional 40 hours of work.
 This means if you take a paid vacation day, but work extra on your other days, you’ll need to spend 40 hours working before you can start receiving overtime.